walwalwalides/Delphi-Collection-FireDAC/PostgreSQL_FireDAC/PostgreSQL_Interface/README.md

 # PostgreSQL_Interface
-- Connect Application and Set Returning Functions with Postgresql Server Using FireDAC .
+- Implement a interface to set connection with PostgreSQL Database using FireDAC.

 ![](PostgreSQL_Interface.png)